-Learning Repository (https://archive.ics.uci.edu/ml/datasets/Student+ Performance).
-It consists of 32 predictive variables, including the studying times, first and second period grades, activities, health conditions and so on, obtained from 395 students through school reports and questionnaires.
+This data set was studied in Cortez and Silva (2008) to evaluate the students' performance in two Portuguese public schools, available at the UCI Machine Learning Repository (https://archive.ics.uci.edu/ml/datasets/Student+Performance).
+It consists of 32 predictive variables including studying times, first and second period grades, activities, health conditions and so on, obtained from 395 students through school reports and questionnaires.
 The response of interest is the final grade of the students.
-After removing 28 students with a zero final grade, the final sample size was n = 357.
-Moreover, we added interactions between each pair of variables, resulting in p = 528 predictors.
-The predictors were standardized to have mean zero and L_2 -norm \sqrt{n} in each column, and the response was centralized to have mean zero.
+After removing the 28 students with zero final grade, we got n = 357 samples in total.
+Moreover, we added the interactions between each pair of the variables, resulting in p = 528 predictors.
+The predictors were standardized to have mean zero and $L_2$ -norm $\sqrt{n}$ in each column, and the response was centralized to have mean zero.